Dehghanni/Teofl/Writing.md

 I remember once working for a content-providing company in which my responsibilities included producing technical content about new cars.
 One of my co-workers always objected, and we were changing schedules constantly, which slowed things down to a great extent, and we fell behind the market.

 In this day and age of information explosion, news and opinions broadening people&#39;s understanding are given preference

+**Fairy books or scientific books**

+Some readers live vicariously through the main character of the book.